MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/create-groups/Plan-for-groups-governance.md

 - [Bulk create and publish retention labels by using PowerShell](https://docs.microsoft.com/en-us/office365/securitycompliance/bulk-create-publish-labels-using-powershell)

 ### Upgrade traditional collaboration tools
 For years organizations have relied on distribution groups to communicate and collaborate with groups of people both inside and outside the company.
 Now, however, Office 365 Groups in Outlook offer a more powerful solution for collaboration.
-In addition, being able to connect an Office 365 group to an existing SharePoint site is important if you want to modernize that site.
+In addition, being able to connect a group to an existing SharePoint site is important if you want to modernize that site.

 >[!Tip]
->- Easily upgrade all your eligible distribution lists in seconds via the Exchange Admin center, or using PowerShell cmdlets.
+>- Easily upgrade all your eligible distribution lists in seconds via the Exchange admin center, or using PowerShell cmdlets.
 >- Connect existing SharePoint team sites to new Office 365 Groups.

 |         |         |         |